JackPikatea/pikatea-documentation/docs/DownloadsAndFiles/downloadable-files.md

 # Downloadable Files

 This page is a hub for downloadings all the files we offer as well as links to github repos we have.
-These files are provided under
+These files are provided under [Attribution-NonCommercial 4.0 International Lincese (CC BY-NC 4.0)](https://creativecommons.org/licenses/by-nc/4.0/)

 ## Firmware Files